best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * Avoid zip files as these can be blocked by organisational policies

 ### Information to put on the webpage where the link to the spreadsheet lives
-It helps users find, understand and use your data if the webpage that houses the link to your spreadsheet contains a clear description of your data and has clear signposts to supporting information.
+Ensure the webpage that houses the link to your spreadsheet contains a clear description of your data and has clear signposts to supporting information.
+This will help users find, understand and use your data.

 The landing page for [Conception statistics, England and Wales](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/conceptionandfertilityrates/datasets/conceptionstatisticsenglandandwalesreferencetables) is a good example of a webpage that hosts links to spreadsheets.
 It contains: